urquhard/AdvancedTutorial/tutorial/src/intro/ml_motivation.md

   can be difficult or ambiguous.
 - It can handle **messy or sparse events** where geometry-based methods might struggle.
-- ML models can be **trained end-to-end** to optimize for the pecific reconstruction task, and once trained, they're **fast and scalable**.
+- ML models can be **trained end-to-end** to optimize for the specific reconstruction task, and once trained, they're **fast and scalable**.